-frost sets in, and Tam tells me that exposing the roots of the weeds and briars to the frost, is the best way to kill them, and clear the land.
+I hope to get the whole farm ploughed before the frost sets in, and Tam tells me that exposing the roots of the weeds and briars to the frost, is the best way to kill them, and clear the land.
 I shall then chop during the winter, and I hear that I may have enough to plant potatoes, oats, and barley, forby some turnips, before the fore-part of the summer is over.

 Tell Mary I'll be sure to have the house sorted for her and the bairns.
-She should come out in one of the earliest ships.
-Go to Mr. Corbett's at Quebec, get to the head of Ontario, then through the Welland Canal, and I'll meet her, and blythe will I be to see her and the bairns, on the banks of Lake Erie, and take them to their own home with the wagon and ox team.
+She should come out in one of the

-I remain,
+Go to Mr Corbett's at Quebec, get to the earliest ships. head of Ontario, then through the Welland Canal, and I'll meet her, and blythe will I be to see her and the bairns, on the banks of Lake Erie, and take them to their own home with the waggon and ox team.

-Yours, affectionately,
+I remain, my dear brother, yours affectionately,